5 treasures in Onkaparinga River parks

 4. Admire the views

-Follow the Sundews Ridgetop or Sundews River hikes in the national park.
-The river hike offers you the best of both worlds – you can experience the river from the bottom of the gorge, and see the spectacular views of the gorge when you make it up to Sundews Lookout.
+Follow the Sundrews Ridge Hike or the Gorge Hike in the national park.
+The Gorge Hike offers you the best of both worlds – you can experience the river from the bottom of the gorge, and see the spectacular views of the gorge when you make it up to Sundews Lookout.

 While you are admiring the amazing scenery, don’t forget to look for the sundews that give the hikes their name.
 These small carnivorous plants have pretty white flowers and use their sticky leaves to capture insects for food.